melekes/homeonrails.com/content/post/2016-04-24-chokecherry.markdown

 What will happen then is lager's mailbox start growing and, eventually, when there will be no more free memory, node will crash.

-{% blockquote %}
-For performance, the file backend does delayed writes, although it will sync at specific log levels, configured via the `sync_on' option.
+> For performance, the file backend does delayed writes, although it will sync at specific log levels, configured via the `sync_on' option.
 By default the error level or above will trigger a sync.
-{% endblockquote %}

 Keep in mind that there were an exessive amount of info messages, so no `fsync` calls ([file:datasync][filedatasync]) were made (we didn't change the default).